-Understanding and highlighting your soft skills for prospective employers will give you a valuable edge over others who are vying for the same job.
+Highlighting your soft skills will give you a valuable edge over others who are up for the same job.

 Soft skills are some of the most difficult competencies for people to understand.
 Job seekers and hiring managers alike can struggle with the challenge of defining, demonstrating, and recognizing soft skills.
 Though they're extremely fluid and highly personalized to each individual, soft skills are a critical component for professional success — and are often the most distinguishing factor between applicants, so make sure you show off your soft skills right.

 The term "soft skills" is often difficult to understand.
 As the name suggests, these skills aren't as solid and clear-cut as others.
 Soft skills are also referred to as transferable skills, interpersonal skills, or social skills.
 Soft skills may include nearly any ability that pertains to the way you approach others or handle your professional life.
 Soft skills are difficult to measure.
 There aren't many tests or professional certifications that will demonstrate your proficiencies in these areas.

 Hard skills, in contrast, are those skills that are very easily measured and defined.
 This includes things like accounting, computer programming, plumbing, or dentistry.
 You can easily obtain a degree or professional certification in these areas.
 They're very teachable, and almost always attainable if you have the means to pursue a formal education in that area.

 Hard skills apply to very specific professions.
 Web design skills aren't applicable to a career as a surgeon.
 A nursing education is irrelevant if you're looking for a job as an electrician.
 Hard skills lock you into a particular occupation.

 On the other hand, soft skills are more flexible and can serve you well in numerous occupations.
 Though it takes more effort and creativity to properly demonstrate these abilities, they're valuable to almost any job that you might pursue.